wso2/ETAC/outlooks/blockchain4integration_outlook.md

 * We believe that use cases around the Registry and Marketplace pattern are feasible for moderate-size deployments.
 * We predict that the Smart Contracts and Managed Things pattern will need to see a number of breakthroughs before it is feasible for most use cases.

 The remainder of this document is organized as follows.
 We have identified 30+ integration use cases that involves blockchain.
 After examining those integration use cases, the paper identifies four blockchain architecture pattern candidates.
-Most aforementioned use cases blockchain integration can be supported using one or combination of those pattern candidates.
+Most aforementioned blockchain-based integration use cases can be supported using one or combination of those pattern candidates.
 The paper then follows the narrative structure defined by the Emerging Technology Analysis Framework (ETAC) [27], which takes a broad view of emerging technology by probing impact, feasibility, risks and future timelines.

 We first discuss the opportunity, including the initial trigger and the current status of blockchain adoption.
-Then under impact, we identify six motivations for organizations to deploy blockchain and examine the associated impacts at both a macro and micro level.
+Then under impact, we identify six motivations for organizations to deploy blockchain and examine the associated impacts at both macro and micro level.
 Next we review the feasibility of the four architecture pattern candidates, as well as the ecosystem required to support them.
 Finally, in evaluating the future, we discuss the risks and timelines for each of the four architectures and associated use cases.

 # Opportunity
 ## Trigger
 Although Bitcoin kick-started blockchain, it has had a minimal impact on integration.
 For example, some organizations have accepted payment through blockchain, but adoption has been limited, and several have withdrawn support for Bitcoin due to legal uncertainties.
-Moreover, there are many proofs-of-concept, but there is no widely successful single application that acts as a trigger for integration use cases that involves blockchain.
-Generic blockchain integrations mostly motivate current activities in the integration area.
+Moreover, there are many proofs-of-concepts, but there is no widely successful single application that acts as a trigger for integration use cases that involves blockchain.
+Generic blockchain use cases mostly motivate current activities in the integration area.
 ## Players
 Today, there is a significant blockchain ecosystem, which is active and includes developers, miners, and investors.
 There are ongoing investments in this ecosystem from IBM (HyperLedger), Google (e.g. [8]), Microsoft, financial institutions, banks, governments, and the United Nations, among many others.
 Gartner has listed 32 blockchain platforms in a report [9].
 Blockchain has also received significant venture capital (VC) investments (e.g. [10, 11, 12]).
 The A16z crypto fund [14] is an example.